atomic14/ESP32-LSM6DS3-Demo/README.md

 1. Open `http://localhost:5173` in Chrome/Edge
 2. Click "Connect to ESP32S3"
 3. Select ESP32S3 serial port
-4. Place PCB flat and click "Calibrate"
+4. Choose an orientation mode:
+   - `Accelerometer (abs)`: absolute tilt (pitch/roll) with optional smoothing
+   - `Gyro (integrated)`: integrates angular rate to track orientation (no smoothing)
+5. Use the `Reset` button to zero orientation if needed
-5. Tilt the PCB to see real-time 3D visualization
+6. Tilt/rotate the PCB to see real-time 3D visualization

 ## Features